philani1H/GXC-goldxcoin-blockchain-/MARKET_MAKER_CAPABILITIES.md

 ## What Market Makers Can Do After Registration

 **Status**: ✅ TESTED AND VERIFIED
-**Version**: 2.0
+**Version**: 3.0
+**Model**: Synthetic Price-Tracking Tokens

 ---

+## ⚠️ CRITICAL: What You're Actually Deploying

+**GXC stock tokens are SYNTHETIC INSTRUMENTS, not real shares.**

+When you deploy a stock token:
+- ✅ You create a **price-tracking instrument**
+- ✅ Users get **price exposure** to the real stock
+- ✅ Settlement is in **cash or cryptocurrency**
+- ❌ You do NOT transfer legal ownership of real shares
+- ❌ Users do NOT get voting rights
+- ❌ Users do NOT get dividend rights (unless you explicitly pay)

+**Think of it like**: Creating a CFD (Contract for Difference) or futures contract, not issuing real shares.

+---

 ## Overview

-Once a market maker is **registered and approved** by the GXC team, they gain access to powerful capabilities for deploying and managing stock contracts on the GXC blockchain.
+Once a market maker is **registered and approved** by the GXC team, they gain access to powerful capabilities for deploying and managing synthetic stock contracts on the GXC blockchain.

 ---